KGDavidson/airbridge/README.md

 # AirBridge

-A mobile-responsive peer-to-peer file sharing app using WebRTC for fast, secure, end-to-end encrypted transfers of any number or size of files.
+A mobile-responsive peer-to-peer file sharing app using WebRTC for fast, secure, end-to-end encrypted transfers of any number or size of files

 ![UI](https://i.postimg.cc/vB2Bg1v8/2025-04-1011-56-09online-video-cutter-com-ezgif-com-video-to-gif-converter.gif)